(See also tight precis of entire case at inside cover of

 It is true that the the implications here may subtract from the rep of

-decaying post-Alexander Babylon.
+decaying post-Arbela Babylon.
 But we should have been realistic all along.

 There is, e.g., no sign in late Babylon of the sophistication we find

-But DR's present theory that Greeks used Babylonian 13th century BC eclipse records adds to the glory of the height of early Babylonian civilization — a thousand years before Greece became serious about astronomy — a revelation that ought to appeal to cliques who have long affected a love of Babylonian astronomy.
-(A passion which may chill when Babylon is exalted from external quarters.)
+But DR's discovery that Greeks used Babylonian 13th century BC eclipse records adds to the glory of the height of early Babylonian civilization — a thousand years before Greece became serious about astronomy — a revelation that ought to appeal to cliques who have long affected a love of Babylonian astronomy — a passion which evidently becomes somewhat “confused” when Babylon is exalted from Unapproved quarters:

-To assist archonal realization of what has been found, the following less condensed discussions may be of enlightening value.
+To assist predictably glacial archonal realization of what has been found, the following less condensed discussions may be of enlightening value.